Skip to main content

 • GPS coordinates and device location

-• Defined service area boundaries
+• Defined service-area boundaries

 • Google Maps ranking position